GI Motility Testing: At a Glance

 Other colonic procedures

-There are a number of other specialized and invasive tests of the colon such as colon or rectal manometry (measures sensation or contractions in the colon or rectum), balloon expulsion tests (measures ability to expel and retain stool), and defecography (looks at how well the rectum and anus work when defecating) that also need some preparation.
+There are several other specialized and invasive tests of the colon such as colon or rectal manometry (measures sensation or contractions in the colon or rectum), balloon expulsion tests (measures ability to expel and retain stool), and defecography (looks at how well the rectum and anus work when defecating) that also need some preparation.
 However, these may differ from one diagnostic center to another.

-Other than the discontinuing of drugs that affect the movements of the gut, no preparation is required for hydrogen breath testing, colonic scintography, and radio-opaque marker studies of gut motility.
+Other than the discontinuation of drugs that affect the movements of the gut, no preparation is required for hydrogen breath testing, colonic scintigraphy, and radio-opaque marker studies of gut motility.
 Consult the articles listed below for more information regarding these procedures.

 Upper gastrointestinal endoscopy